jcrites/web-terminal/docs/structured-data.md

 #### UX Goals driven by Semantic Data

-Some of our goals for the WebTerminal user experience, which place requirements on our data formats, include:
+Specifically, our goals for WebTerminal's display of this data:

 1. It will understand that `a.txt` and `b.txt` are file paths, and will provide contextual intelligence.
 For example, if the user clicks on a file name, WebTerminal should provide a popup menu with options like "Open File" and "Copy Absolute Path".
 2. It may know that the `type` column represents an enumeration, and that `file` and `directory` are the two possible values.